FRC-Sonic-Squirrels/2023-Robot-Code/README.md

 * use cSpell VS Code plugin and a lot of spelling corrections
 * Use SDS Mk4i by default (original defaulted to Mk4)

+### Competition Robot Features

+1. Autonomous
+    1.  score from pre-set position at start of autonomous.

 **Features**
 ----